Basic Network Information

 These data consist of all SEIS data, including the House Keeping data requested to monitor the instrument health.

-Use of the SEIS data must be at least acknowledged by referencing the SEIS experiment paper (Lognonné et al., 2019) and the SEIS team papers used by the user for the analysis.
+SEIS data must be cited (see citation and DOI below) and their use acknowledged as indicated below.
+In addition the SEIS experiment paper (Lognonné et al., 2019) shall be used as primary reference for the instrument description as well as other SEIS team papers used by the user for the analysis.
 For a collection of SEIS papers, see Banerdt and Russel, 2017 and Banerdt and Russel, 2019.

-In addition, the following sentence must be also provided in the acknowledgement :
+- In addition, the following sentence must be also provided to acknowledge the SEIS operators: